 I have had the opportunity to use my writing skills for a variety of different projects, including reporting, documentation, opinion pieces, and blogs.
-I earned a B.A. in English and American Literature from Brown University.
+I earned my B.A. in English and American Literature from Brown University in Providence, RI.

 Around the web

 In the Spring of 2010, I was writing for a small tech blog, and was asked to produce a piece about the forthcoming iPad.
 I’d never seen or used one, but I did a bunch of research about it and, as usual, formed a fairly negative opinion about Apple’s latest introduction before ever using it.
 It reminded me of my reaction to the introduction of the iPod, when I said that first no one would want to carry a portable disk drive with music on it, then I said no one would want to carry around their photos, nor watch video on such a small screen.
 At least I am consistent.
 In any case, the piece never ran, I stopped writing for the blog, and then went out and got an iPad for myself.